-Note • There is an additional pattern that improves the details about processors collected by ADDM.
+Note • For releases of BMC Atrium Discovery and Dependency Mapping up to and including 10.0, there is an additional pattern that improves the details about processors collected by BMC Discovery.
 This level of detail is required only for Oracle and IBM license calculations (for other licenses, the patterns above are adequate).
 By contractual arrangement with BMC, this pattern can be provided only to customers approved by BMC.
 For further information, ask your Flexera Software consultant, who can arrange the necessary approval and provide the pattern for you.
+Notice that for BMC Discovery release 11.0 or later, the additional pattern is deprecated.
+BMC Discovery 11.0 (and later) has improved processor information collection which makes this additional pattern unnecessary.